mghextreme/uipath-validator/README.md

   - Do While activities should have at least one activity inside
   - If activities should have at least one activity on either then or else
 - Flowchart
-  - Should not have any disconnected / orphans activities
+  - Should not have any disconnected / orphan activities
   - Suggests that Flowchart with no decisions or switches should be sequences
+- State Machine
+  - Should not have any disconnected / orphan states
+  - All non-final states must have an exit and reach a final state
 - Try Catch
   - Should have at least one activity in the Try section
   - Should have at least one activity in either a catch or on the finally section